Younest9/okd/README.md

    - If you are not using a DHCP service:

-      - You must provide the IP networking configuration and the address of the DNS server to the nodes at FCOS install time.
+      - You must provide the IP networking configuration and the address of the DNS server to the nodes at FCOS install time (see below).
 These can be passed as boot arguments if you are installing from an ISO image.
       - You can set a static ip address by editing the network configuartion while live booting the machine.
          ```bash
          sudo nmtui-edit